pateichler/bnn/README.md

 # BNN

-BNN is an attempt for a brain-like recurrent neural network.
-The idea is to make a recurrent neural network that uses cellular automata to update the weights.
-The automata rules are encoded into the genes, so it can be learned using the genetic algorithm.

-There are many possible models that this outline could be implemented.
-So far, all the models tested in this project has had no success.
-Outlined below is some of the ideas tested for implementing the genes of the cellular automata as well as the information available to the cellular automata.
+BNN (Brain-like neural network) was the idea to use graph cellular automata (GCA) to create a recurrent neural network (RNN).
+In the network, there are designated input, hidden, and output neurons.
+The goal is to feed data to the input neurons and get a desired output from the output neurons (such as the case in a RNN).

 ## Usage